Characters of Ackley Bridge: Missy Booth

 Missy Booth (portrayed by Poppy Lee Friar) is the older sister of Hayley (Cody Ryan), and the daughter of Simone (Samantha Power).
 She is also the lifelong best friend of Nasreen Paracha (Amy-Leigh Hickman).
 The pair start at Ackley Bridge College, having previously attended different schools.
 Due to Missy retaking a year, she is placed in the year group below Nasreen.
 Missy's grandmother Julie (Rita May) worries about her money being stolen.
-Missy suspects that her motherstole the money, and enlists Nasreen's help to find her.
+Missy suspects that her mother stole the money, and enlists Nasreen's help to find her.
 Before going to school, Missy goes upstairs to help Julie get out of the bath, but is distraught to find her dead in the bath.
 Unsure on what to do, she leaves her body, and goes to school.
 She later confides in Nasreen, but tells her to keep it a secret, as there is no longer a legal guardian to look after Hayley.
 Teacher Emma Keane (Liz White) finds out, and reports Julie's death to the social board, who puts Hayley into foster care.
 With the help of Simone, Missy manages to regain custody of Hayley.
 Missy begins a relationship with Nasreen's half-brother, Aaron Turner (Adam Fielding).
 When he surprises her with a firework display, which accidentally destroys his car, she proposes to him.
 She later becomes pregnant with his baby and tells Aaron, who is delighted.
 However, feeling it is too soon to have a child, she has an abortion.
 Aaron finds out, and angry that Missy did not consult him, he ends the relationship.
 Missy starts at sixth form with Nasreen, who is planning to go to Oxford University.
 She accompanies Nasreen to Oxford to attend her interview, reassuring her that she would make a good doctor.
 When they return home, Missy confides in Nasreen that she plans to leave school again to join the local fair.
 Nasreen laughs, and accuses Missy of "throwing her life away" like her mother.
 The pair make up with each other, and while walking home, they are hit by a speeding car driven by Anwar Wazir (Antonio Aakeel).
 Missy has two broken arms, but when she goes to bed, she is shocked to see her dead grandmother, who informs her that she has died.
 Nasreen visits Missy, and is distraught to find her dead body.